electricimp/BluetoothFirmware/README.md

 ### Library On Device ###

-When the library is used on the device please be sure your application has enough memory to store the firmware.
+When the library is used on the device, please be sure your application has sufficient memory to store the firmware.

 #### Device Code ####